TomaszWoloszyn983/mood-design-gift-shop/README.md

 ![Product options](documentation/images/guest_product_dropdown_btn.jpg)

-In case of an out os stock product Add To Basket button is not available.
+In case of an out of stock product Add To Basket button is not available.

 ### Product Details Page